Content Map Terms

 Infection can cause either a single blister or clusters of blisters.

-- Shingles, often seen in older adults, is caused by the same virus that causes chickenpox.
-Shingles blisters look like chickenpox, but they usually develop in a band on one side of the body.
+- Shingles.
+These blisters look like chickenpox.
+But they usually form in a band on one side of the body.

-- Cold sores, sometimes called fever blisters, are clusters of small blisters on the lip and outer edge of the mouth.
-They are caused by the herpes simplex virus.
-Cold sore-type blisters that develop in the genital area may be caused by a genital herpes infection.
+- Cold sores.
+These clusters of small blisters on the lip and outer edge of the mouth are caused by the herpes simplex virus.
+A genital herpes infection may cause cold sore-type blisters in the genital area.

-- A scabies infection, which occurs when mites burrow into the skin, may cause tiny, itchy blisters that often occur in a thin line or curved track.
+- Scabies.
+A scabies infection may cause tiny, itchy blisters that often form in a thin line or curved track.

-- Bedbugs can cause tiny, itchy blisters anywhere on the body.
+- Bedbug bites.
+They can cause tiny, itchy blisters anywhere on the body.

-- Contact dermatitis occurs when skin touches something in the environment that causes an allergic reaction.
+- Contact dermatitis.
+This occurs when skin touches something in the environment that causes an allergic reaction.

-Occasionally a prescription or non-prescription medicine or ointment can cause blisters.
-The blisters may be small or large and usually occur with reddened, itchy skin.
-If the blisters are not severe and you do not have other symptoms, stopping the use of the medicine or ointment may be all that is needed.
-Blisters may also occur as a symptom of a toxic reaction to a medicine.
-This reaction is called Stevens-Johnson syndrome.
-Blisters that occur with other signs of illness, such as a fever or chills, may mean a more serious problem.
+- Blisters may also occur as a symptom of a very serious reaction to a medicine.
+One example is Stevens-Johnson syndrome.
+Blisters that occur with other signs of illness, such as a fever or chills, may also mean a more serious problem.

 Check Your Symptoms